 - Funding: Saheli will provide financial assistance to survivors of Domestic Violence and women from low income families to help them to pursue a certificate or program which can help them gain new skills or polish an existing one, which can help increase their chances of being more employable.

 - Career Support and Workshops: Saheli will be providing a variety of services to enhance job skills and enable women to achieve economic self-sufficiency.
-This program will cover skills training and workshops including career advice and planning, computer basics, resume writing, conducting job searches, filling out job applications, making LinkedIn profiles, networking, etc. Click here to read more about Saheli’s free Computer Literacy Classes, held at the Waltham Public Library.
+This program will cover skills training and workshops including career advice and planning, computer basics, resume writing, conducting job searches, filling out job applications, making LinkedIn profiles, networking, etc. Click here to read more about Saheli’s free Computer Literacy Classes

 - Mentoring Program (Meri Saheli): Saheli will also provide a mentoring program called “Meri Saheli”.
 Through this program, we will match our clients with a mentor/Saheli, a successful, educated man/woman in the community who is enthusiastic about supporting a woman by guiding her through career decisions and sharing knowledge about resources available to achieve self-sufficiency and feel more empowered.
 These mentors will work one to one with their Saheli.

-Since January 2014, sixteen women have received funds from Saheli’s Economic Empowerment Program.
+Since January 2014, many women have received funds from Saheli’s Economic Empowerment Program.
 Most recently, the Economic Empowerment team approved a scholarship to an adult student at Bunkerhill Community College.
-Saheli provides limited funds for South Asian low-income women seeking certifications and trainings to advance their careers.
+Saheli provides limited funds for South Asian women seeking certifications and training to advance their careers.
 One of the recipients, used the grant to open a consignment store another bought a computer to practice conversational English.
 The program was featured in India New England News.

 - Two women purchased computers to further their job search and English language training